-Forms for applying for graduation and changing the graduation date are available at the Admissions and Records Service Center and the Graduate Studies Office.
+Forms for changing the graduation date are available at the Admissions and Records Service Center and the Graduate Studies Office.

 Graduation and Commencement

 The effective date of graduation will be the last day of the specific term in which requirements are completed.